SEO & Digital Marketing

 Google AI Overviews appear at the top of search results, synthesizing information from multiple sources into a generated answer.

+Getting featured in AI Overviews requires specific content structure.
 Your goal: make your content easy for large language models to quote confidently.

 Structure for AI comprehension